-We have audited the financial statements of Miami Children's Museum Charter School as of, and for the period from inception (2004-2005 school year) through June 30, 2005, and have issued our report thereon dated August 19, 2005.
+We have audited the financial statements of Miami Children's Museum Charter School as of, and for the year ended June 30, 2006, and have issued our report thereon dated August 25, 2006.
 We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.